DBrianKimmel/PyHouse-ansible/roles/dispatch_function_install/README.md

 This will run an ansible roll for each function declared in the host_vars file for a particular host computer. host_functions include:
-	mqtt
-	pyhouse
+	function_mqtt
+	function_pyhouse
 	vpn
 	basic_system
-	homeautomation
+	function_homeautomation
 	...

 ## Requirements

 Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.

 ## Role Variables